The Truth about Dual Rate Springs

 There are many “marketing” rumors about Dual Rate Spring (DRS) systems for the UTV market.
 Some true and some not.
 For this reason we feel it is important to understand how the system works and why.
 In a standard, single spring application (picture 1) there is one spring per shock.
 That spring has a single spring rate which is determined by the spring manufacturer when it was made.
 Different wire diameter as well as the number of coils per inch can affect the stiffness or spring rate.
 The spring rate is the force in pounds per EACH inch of compression the spring will exert.
 For instance, on a Polaris RZR 900 the front coil spring is approximately a 250 lb spring rate.
 This means that for each inch you compress the spring either by sitting in the car or landing from a jump the spring will give you 250 lbs of force for EACH inch it is compressed.
 Another way to look at it is if the spring is compressed 1 inch you will measure 250 lbs of force.
 If it is compressed 4 inches you will see 1000 lbs of force and if it is fully compressed, say 8 inches, you will see 2000 lbs of force.
 In this single spring and thus a single rate system, things are pretty simple and linear.
 If you lower the spring rate to a 200 lb spring you will feel a smoother ride with less chop and vibration because you are feeling 50 less pounds of force per inch on the frame and your butt as you drive over a rock or hole.
 The negative to a lighter spring is that when fully compressed ( 8 inches with a 200lb spring ) you only get 1600 lbs of force, per corner to help stop you from bottoming out.
 That is 1200 lbs less if you add up all four corners!

 In a Dual Spring (not dual rate) system ( picture 2 ) you have two springs on your shock that are separated by a plastic or nylon spring divider.
+This is typical of a Polaris RZR XP1000 or RZR XP Turbo with an upper tender spring.
 The divider is designed to keep the springs in line as well as act as a bushing for the shock and keep the springs from rubbing on the shock body.
 The Dual Spring system is linear just like the single spring system is with one exception, it uses a COMBINED spring rate.
 If the shock were compressed one inch then BOTH of the springs would compress a little to add up to that inch.
 Also, since each springs rate is not added together the combined spring rate can be considerably lower than a single spring system.
 Let's take the 250 lbs spring from earlier and use TWO 250 lbs springs in this case.
-The formula for a dual spring system is as follows: top spring (TS) times bottom spring (BS) divided by the TS plus the BS. ( TS x BS ) divided by ( TS + BS ) Her is how that goes: ( 250 x 250 ) divided by ( 250 + 250 ) next (62,500) divided by (500) equals 125 lb combined spring rate.
+The formula for a dual spring system is as follows: top spring (TS) times bottom spring (BS) divided by the TS plus the BS. ( TS x BS ) divided by ( TS + BS ) Here is how that goes: ( 250 x 250 ) divided by ( 250 + 250 ) next (62,500) divided by (500) equals 125 lb combined spring rate.
 In this dual spring system you have a combined rate of 125 lbs per inch of compression.
 What?
 I know it doesn’t make sense that two 250 springs give you 125 lbs spring rate but think of it like this, each spring compresses half of an inch (adding up to ONE inch total movement on the shock) which is 125 lbs of force PER SPRING.
 This force is TOTAL force.
 You do not add each spring’s force together to get the total, only the force it takes to compress the spring half of an inch.
 Still tough?
 That’s ok, just accept it.
 It is true.
 Below is a picture of a Dual Rate spring chart for you to use as a reference any time.

 Now lets compress this Dual Spring system 8 inches.
 The total pressure exerted is 1000 lbs per shock.
 Remember you now have a combined spring rate of 125lbs per inch.
 You would most certainly bottom this system out in a medium hit.
 In order to get back to the same spring rate as a stock, single spring system you would have to use two 500 lb springs.
 (500 x 500) divided by (500 + 500) = 250 lb combined spring rate which is 2000 lbs when compressed 8 inches.
 Why bother running a Dual Spring system if it is the same linear rate as a single spring?
 Good question.